OpenFn/kit/packages/ws-worker/README.md

 There are several components you may want to run to get started.

-If you're running a local lightning server, remember to set OPENFN_WORKER_SECRET.
+If you're running a local lightning server, remember to set WORKER_SECRET.

 ### WS Server